 Here is a simple recipe for upholstery shampoo.
 In a large bowl, mix 6 tablespoons of pure soap flakes with 2 tablespoons of powdered borax.
 Slowly add 1 pint of boiling water and mix well.
 Let cool, add a few drops of favorite essential oil, then whip into foam with electric mixer or egg-beater.
 Apply dry suds to hidden part of furniture, wait a few minutes, and then wipe off with a damp sponge.
 If colors do not bleed, then continue until upholstery is clean and fresh.

-A natural carpet freshener is cheap and easy.
+A natural rug freshener is cheap and easy.
 Combine 1 cup baking soda with a half-cup of any crushed, scented floral material such as lavender flowers or geranium leaves.
 Sprinkle liberally on rug, leave for an hour or two, and shake off outdoors.
 Vacuuming baking soda or any powder can cause motor failure so beware before using on large area rugs or wall-to-wall carpet.
 You don't want to ruin your vacuum cleaner.

 Are your drains sluggish?
 Pour one-half cup of baking soda down the drain.
 Then pour in one-cup of vinegar.
 Stand back just in case reaction is more than expected.
 After several minutes, flush with a gallon of hot water.
 Don't be alarmed if it foams up like a volcano and do not get the mixture in your eyes!
 Don't fret too much, this method is much safer than commercial lye drain-cleaners.

 Here's a recipe for windshield cleanser.
 Mix one-half cup of cornstarch with 2 quarts of warm water.
 Vinegar can be added for extra strength.
 To prevent streaking, do not use in direct sunlight.

 Need to clean leather or vinyl car upholstery?
-Try mixing 2 tablespoons of vegetable-oil soap, one-fourth cup of olive oil, and one teaspoon of lemon essential oil.
+Try mixing 2 tablespoons of vegetable-oil soap (castile soap), one-fourth cup of olive oil, and one teaspoon of lemon essential oil.
 Test on hidden spot before rubbing entire area.